datapunks/datapunks.github.io/about.md

 I've visited more than 12 inner-cities across North America searching for technology treasure.
 Instead of shining examples, I found the aspiration to try something new.
 I practice 'data ergonomics': a human factors approach to data-system interaction.
 Smarter interactions mean sharpened data in resource-scarce environments.

 Fitted with user-centered technology, I helped a crucial inner-city program increase reported usage by 125% and eliminate 57% missing demographics in one funding cycle.
-That data feeds a one-of-a-kind <a href="http://www.boylestreet.org/data" target="_blank" style="text-decoration:underline; color:#23eeec;">live data visualization project</a> that was <a href="http://www.metronews.ca/news/edmonton/2017/12/14/there-s-an-app-for-that-boyle-street-software-shows-new-picture-of-homelessness.html" target="_blank" style="text-decoration:underline; color:#23eeec;">well covered</a> in the <a href="https://globalnews.ca/news/3947119/boyle-street-inner-city-open-data-edmonton/" target="_blank" style="text-decoration:underline;color:#23eeec;">Edmonton media.</a> In seeing how a non-profit could use accessible data to leverage funding, engage the public, and advocate, Datapunks was born. <a href="http://boylestreet.org/data-scarcity-data-abundance/" target="_blank" style="text-decoration:underline;color:#23eeec;">Read more about that project here.</a>
+That data feeds a one-of-a-kind <a href="http://www.boylestreet.org/data" target="_blank" style="text-decoration:underline; color:#23eeec;">live data visualization project</a> that was covered in the <a href="https://globalnews.ca/news/3947119/boyle-street-inner-city-open-data-edmonton/" target="_blank" style="text-decoration:underline;color:#23eeec;">Edmonton media.</a> In seeing how a non-profit could use accessible data to leverage funding, engage the public, and advocate, Datapunks was born. <a href="http://boylestreet.org/data-scarcity-data-abundance/" target="_blank" style="text-decoration:underline;color:#23eeec;">Read more about that project here.</a>

-I'm based in Edmonton, Alberta, but on good days you can find me bikecamping, longboarding, hiking in the Rockies, or working from bohemian cafes around the world.
+I'm based in Edmonton, Alberta, but on good days you can find me bikecamping, longboarding, hiking in the Rockies, or working in a local co-op.

 David
 david@datapunks.ca